AyeCode/invoicing/readme.txt

 = 2.0.8 =
 * Sometimes PayPal subscriptions generate a renewal invoice instantly - FIXED
 * Only display the discount/fee on a payment form / invoice if we actually have a discount/fee - CHANGED
+* Privacy exporter only exports a maximum of 10 invoices - CHANGED

 = 2.0.7 =
 * Incompatibility issues with UX Builder from Flatsome - FIXED